MicrosoftDocs/dataexplorer-docs/data-explorer/monitor-batching-ingestion.md

 2. Select the desired timespan for metrics analyzing (in this example – last 48 hours), then select **Apply** *(0.1- time selector.png)*:

-## Ingestion Result
+## Ingestion result

-The **ingestion result** metric gives information about the total number of sources that either failed or succeeded to be ingested.
+The **ingestion result** metric provides information about the total number of sources that either failed or succeeded to be ingested.
 Splitting the metric by status, you can get detailed information about the status of the ingestion operations.

-**Note**:

-* Using Event Hub ingestion there is an event pre-aggregation in the data connection component *(link to component section)*.
-Then, events are treated as a single source to be ingested.
-Therefore, a few events appear as a single ingestion result after pre-aggregation.
-* Transient failures are retried internally to a limited number of attempts.
-Each transient failure is reported as a transient ingestion result.
-Therefore, a single ingestion may result with more than one ingestion result.
+To view the ingestion result metric, do the following:

+1. Select the **Ingestion result** metric from the list of available metrics.
+To learn in detail about all the available metrics in this list, see the Metrics by category article.

 1. In the metrics pane select the following settings (*1- Select ingestion Result metric.png*):